dojo/docs/developer/design/loader.rst

 of like significant dijits in numbers).
 Similarly, given a segment x1/x2/.../xn, x1/x2/.../xi is said to be the parent segment of x1/x2/.../xi/xi+1/.../xn.
 I'll use this language when describing path matching.

-According to the AMD specification, the segments may be any legal JavaScript identifier, and, by convention, are camel-case.
+According to the AMD specification, the segments may be any legal Javascript identifier, and, by convention, are camel-case.
 Most AMD loaders, including dojo's, are more relaxed than this and accept characters outside the Javascript identifier alphabet.
-That said, I strongly recommend using only the characters in ```[A-Za-z0-9_-]```.
+That said, I strongly recommend using only the characters in [A-Za-z0-9_-].
 Whatever you do, do not use the characters !, *, ?, /, or \ in module names; these will only lead to problems.

+The goal of resolving a module identifier is to come up with an addess that can be used load the resource.
+In the browser, the address is a URL that can be used to set the src attribute of a script element that is injected into the document.
+In non-browser environments like Rhino or node.js, the address is a filename.
+In either case, I'll term the address (or fragment of the addess) a "path" in the descriptions that follow.

-Given the nature module identifiers, the loader effectively maintains a hierarchical namespace.
+Given the nature of module identifiers, the loader effectively maintains a hierarchical namespace.
 Naturally, this namespace tends to map onto a file system hierarchy that's tyically made available through an HTTP server.
 I say "tends" because we'll see there are lots of ways to affect the mapping of a module name.
 The various methods of mapping module identifiers to resource URLs are a two-edged sword.
 It allows client code to remap individual modules, branches in